All Israel

 09:25 - 10 Israelis lightly injured while running toward shelter amid missile attack

-Ten Israelis were treated for light injuries they sustained as they ran toward a shelter amid the latest missile attack from Iran, according to the Magen David Adom rescue service.
+Ten Israelis were treated for light injuries they sustained as they ran toward a shelter amid the latest missile attack from Iran, according to Magen David Adom rescue services.

-This is the only report of injuries caused by the attack so far.
+This is the only report of injuries from the attack so far.

-Israeli media reported that one missile directly hit a bus that was empty of passengers in Herzliya.
+Israeli media reported that one missile directly hit a bus without passengers in Herzliya.

 08:54 – Reports of impacts in north Tel Aviv, possibly another in TA region

-According to the Magen David Adom rescue service, there were no immediate reports of injuries at the impact sites.
+According to Magen David Adom rescue services, there were no immediate reports of injuries at the impact sites.

 08:52 – Alarm sirens across Israel amid new Iranian missile attack